SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch17:access_control_lists.md

    applications.
 However, some applications need more accurate control over the permission.
 This is where ACL comes to help.

-   ACL can be seen as a extension to the traditional UNIX permission mechanism, it allows you to specify the permission per user and per group, for an arbitrary number of users and groups.
+   ACL can be seen as an extension to the traditional UNIX permission mechanism, it allows you to specify the permission **per user and per group**, for an arbitrary number of users and groups (Actually, there is a limit on how many entries are supported, since EA is limited.)

    > ACL on Btrfs/ext4 is enabled by default.

    > ACL is not standarized in POSIX.
 An attempt was made but failed.

+2. Categories of ACL

+   There are two kind of ACL:

+   1. Access ACL

+      > Access ACL can be used on files and directories.

+      Access ACL, as its name infers, is used for extending the traditional permission mechanism.

+      > Extended Access ACL is implemented using `sytem.posix_acl_access` EA.

+   2. default ACL

+      > Default ACL can be used only on directories.

+      Default ACL does not determine the access of this directory, instead, it determines the ACL and permission of the file and direcories created in it.

+      * When a directory contains default ACL, then the sub directory created in this directory will also contain default ACL (inheritance).

+      * The file created in this directory will inherit its parent dir's default ACL as its access ACL.
+The ACL entries that are corresponding to the traditional permission bits are masked (ANDed) against the `mode` argument of syscalls like `open(2)/mkdir(2)`. **In this case, default ACL on the parent directory replaces `umask`, `umask` is ignored.**

+        > ```c
+        > int open(const char *pathname, int flags, mode_t mode);
+        > int mkdir(const char *pathname, mode_t mode);
+        > ```

+        The ACL entries that are corresponding to the traditional permission bits are:

+        1. `ACL_USER_OBJ`
+        2. `ACL_MASK` is present (is extended ACL) ? `ACL_MASK` : `ACL_GROUP_OBJ`.

+           > `ACL_MASK` is the new group in extended ACL.

+        3. `ACL_OTHER`

+      > Extended default ACL is implemented using `system.posix_ac_default` EA.

-2. What does ACL look like
+3. What does ACL look like

    ![diagram](https://github.com/SteveLauC/pic/blob/main/photo_2022-10-16_09-11-40.jpg)

+   > Note that `group class entries`, these entries are limited by `ACL_MASK`, see
+   > permission checking algorithm for more information.
-   An ACL is a list of ACL entries, each of which specify the file permission for an individual user or group of users.

-   Each entry consists of two or three parts:
+   An ACL is a list of ACL entries (ACEs), each entry consists of two or three parts:

    1. `Tag type`: specify the target to which this entry applies.